Get started with Mizzou

 Program structure

-Courses are semester-based.
-Students will take two classes each semester and finish the program in three years.
+The typical student takes two classes each semester (fall, spring and summer) and finishes the program in three years.

 Delivery